General Academic Policies

 Students on academic probation will be required to meet with an academic counselor in the Center for Student Success and enroll into the University’s academic assistance program known as Students Taking Academic Responsibility (STAR).
 These requirements are mandatory for their registration to be considered official for the ensuing semester.
 The Center and faculty advisors will monitor their academic progress.

-Students with a CLU or cumulative GPA that falls below a 2.0 will be placed on academic probation.
+Students with a Cal Lutheran or cumulative GPA that falls below a 2.0 will be placed on academic probation.
 Once placed on academic probation, students must meet the minimum following criteria:

 1. Fully participate in the STAR program;